 This website contains a mix of professional and personal interests and actually is a personal interest in itself.
-I'm still working on it when I got some time left.

 Read my Japan photo-blogI have been living in Tokyo since 2006 and I keep a photo-blog about my life here, and especially about the trips I make in Japan or abroad.
 If you pan to travel to/through Japan, you can use the photos to get in the mood, or to decide where you want to go.
 Be sure to check out my list of useful traveling/living in Japan links as well!

 The first time I came to Japan was in 2004.
 I traveled around for 2 weeks after a conference, not knowing I would ever live here.
 At that time I visited pretty much all famous spots, and I wrote a travelogue and made a photo gallery covering my first experiences of this fascinating country as a tourist.
 (These pages have not been converted to the new lay-out).

 About meOn the 30th of September 2005 I graduated as a MSc in mechanical engineering at the University of Twente.
 My topic was "Image Undistortion and World Coordinate Calibration for Seam Tracking with Structured Light", which is a difficult way to say: making sense of camera images to accurately position a welding robot.
 Some photos of my graduation are online now.
 My thesis can be found under the "publications" menu.